-- Develop new markets for grain domestically and internationally; - Meet all of the requirements of its markets, including those related to food safety, quality and quarantine; - Comply with any specific market quarantine or other requirements where agreement has been reached by the Australian Government and industry jointly (e.g., industry management plans, protocols); and - Assist to promote the grain industry through development and use of general documentation outlining industry practices (i.e., promotional material).
+- Understand existing market requirements: - Keep updated with changing market requirements and advise industry and the Australian Government where those requirements change (e.g., via Import Permit conditions as listed on Micor); - Maintain access to existing markets; - Improve market access where applicable: - Develop new markets for grain domestically and internationally; - Meet all of the requirements of its markets, including those related to food safety, quality, quarantine, environmental management and sustainability; - Comply with any specific market quarantine or other requirements where agreement has been reached by the Australian Government and industry jointly (e.g., industry management plans, protocols); and - Assist to promote the grain industry through development and use of general documentation outlining industry practices (i.e., promotional material).

-Each industry participant recognises its responsibility to maintain and grow the reputation of Australian grain.
+Each industry participant recognises its responsibility to collaboratively with other participants, maintain and grow the reputation of Australian grain.
 Through its actions, each participant will adopt policies and processes to ensure that trade to markets is maintained and future trade to markets is enhanced.
-Where actions are identified that may negatively impact on market access or the reputation of Australian grain, relevant corrective action will be undertaken either by individual participants or jointly with other sectors of the Australian grain industry.